What is machine learning in cybersecurity?

 Traditional security software is explicitly programmed: developers write rules that define every scenario the system should handle.
 Effective but rigid, the system handles exactly what it was programmed for, and nothing else.

-Machine learning inverts this.
+Machine learning in cybersecurity inverts this.
 Rather than programmers defining the rules, ML algorithms learn patterns from data.
 Feed a supervised learning model thousands of examples of malicious network traffic and thousands of examples of benign traffic, and the model learns to distinguish between them, including for traffic patterns not in the training set.

 The practical security implication is significant: ML-based detection can recognize novel attack techniques that no rule explicitly covers, adapt as attacker behavior evolves, and improve accuracy over time as more data accumulates.
 The tradeoff is that ML systems are less predictable and transparent than rule-based systems.
 Understanding exactly why a model made a specific decision requires explainability investment.